BIOGRAPHY /// ROZ HARDING

 Roz Harding is an "original and imaginative" (Mike Westbrook) alto saxophonist.
 The alto speaks volumes for Roz; she feels connected to it and audiences enjoy her ability to communicate - "a player who can tell a story that captivates and brings us back for more" (Gary Bayley).
 Described as "inspirational" and "immense" by Jazzwise Magazine, Roz has an expressive and "distinctive" (Smiths Academy Informer) style, citing her influences as Kate Bush, Bob Dylan, Frederick Alexander and his technique, Art Pepper, Jeff Buckley, Prince, Nick Drake, Manic Street Preachers and Jackie McLean.
 Roz lives in Devon and likes to play new music.
 She can be found playing saxophone in Mike Westbrook’s 'The Uncommon Orchestra', Kate Westbrook's GRANITE band, Breath Of Great Life, Dave Holdsworth's New Brew, A Quiet Night In, Billie Bottle & the Multiple and leading her own project ///SUPERMOOD.
 In addition to her saxophone work, Roz is exploring the visual art techniques of 1960s liquid light shows as a further expression of her music.
 Visit www.rozharding.com

 Roz Harding was born in Bristol but grew up in Devon.
-After studying in London, Roz returned to Devon.
+After studying in London, Roz returned to the West Country.
 Here she finds the pace of life and beautiful surroundings supports her approach to music.

 As a child Roz messed about with recorders, penny whistles and a Bontempi melodica.
 She began piano lessons aged 7 and aged about 10 asked to learn the saxophone after seeing a County Youth Band.
 Roz was given a second hand La Fleur alto which she took to the school orchestra.
 She played in School and County bands throughout her education.